MaastrichtU-IDS/d2s-docs/docs/create-mappings.md

 You can find example of metadata for [DrugBank](https://github.com/MaastrichtU-IDS/data2services-transform-biolink/tree/master/mapping/drugbank/metadata/1)

 Each dataset has 2 levels of metadata:
-* The [summary metadata](https://github.com/MaastrichtU-IDS/data2services-transform-biolink/blob/master/mapping/drugbank/metadata/1/metadata-drugbank-summary.rq) needs to be defined once for each dataset *(~5 fields to fill)*
+* The [summary metadata](https://github.com/MaastrichtU-IDS/data2services-transform-biolink/blob/master/mapping/drugbank/metadata/1/metadata-drugbank-summary.rq) needs to be defined once for each dataset *(~10 fields to fill)*
-* The [distribution metadata](https://github.com/MaastrichtU-IDS/data2services-transform-biolink/blob/master/mapping/drugbank/metadata/1/metadata-drugbank-1.rq) needs to be defined for each new version *(~5 fields to fill)*
+* The [distribution metadata](https://github.com/MaastrichtU-IDS/data2services-transform-biolink/blob/master/mapping/drugbank/metadata/1/metadata-drugbank-1.rq) needs to be defined for each new version *(~6 fields to fill)*

-> A lot of metadata fields don't need much changes
+> Some metadata from the summary is retrieved for the distribution

-> Some metadata for the distribution is retrieved from the summary
+> Much metadata fields don't need changes between versions

 ---